junxit/us-congress-bills-115/bill.md

 - **(1)** in paragraph (1), by inserting “, education,” after “library”;
 - **(2)** by striking paragraph (5) and inserting the following:
-  > - **(5)** to promote literacy, education, and lifelong learning, including by building learning partnerships with school libraries in our Nation's schools, including tribal schools, and developing resources, capabilities, and programs in support of State and local State, tribal, and local efforts to offer a well-rounded educational experience to all students;
+  > - **(5)** to promote literacy, education, and lifelong learning, including by building learning partnerships with school libraries in our Nation's schools, including tribal schools, and developing resources, capabilities, and programs in support of State, tribal, and local efforts to offer a well-rounded educational experience to all students;

 - **(3)** by redesignating paragraphs (6) through (9) as paragraphs (8) through (11), respectively;
 - **(4)** by inserting after paragraph (5) the following: